verilator/verilator/docs/guide/verilating.rst

 Verilator supports multithreaded simulation models.

-With :vlopt:`--no-threads`, the default, the model is not thread safe, and any use of more than one thread calling into one or even different Verilated models may result in unpredictable behavior.
-This gives the highest single thread performance.

 With :vlopt:`--threads 1 <--threads>`, the generated model is single threaded, however the support libraries are multithread safe.
 This allows different instantiations of model(s) to potentially each be run under a